-• I encourage everyone to participate in class.
+- I encourage everyone to participate in class.
 Raise your hand if you have a question or comment.
 Please don't be shy about this; if you are confused about something, it is likely that someone else is confused as well.
-Teaching and learning is a partnership between the instructor and the students, and asking questions not only helps you understand the material, it also helps me know what I'm doing right or wrong.
-Teaching and learning

-- is a partnership between the instructor and the students, and asking questions not only helps you understand the material, it also helps me know what I'm doing right or wrong. - Please turn on your video camera when on Zoom.
-This is not required, but it is highly preferred. - If you cannot make it to class for whatever reason, make sure that you know what happened during the lecture that you missed.
+Teaching and learning is a partnership between the instructor and the students, and asking questions not only helps you understand the material, it also helps me know what I'm doing right or wrong. - Do not use your cell phone while in class, and keep the ringer on silent. - If you cannot make it to class for whatever reason, make sure that you know what happened during the lecture that you missed.
 It is your responsibility, and nobody else's, to do so.
-The best way to do this is to ask a classmate.
-Remote classes will often have recordings you can watch, but in-person classes might not.
+The best way to do this is to ask a classmate. - If you have to leave a class early, please inform the instructor in advance.

 Collaboration: Students should talk to each other about the subject matter of this class and help each other.
 It is fine to discuss the readings, lectures, and problems and ask questions about them.
 I encourage such questions in class as well as elsewhere.
 However, there is a line past which you must not go, e.g., copying a solution from a fellow student, book, website, etc. will cause you to fail the course, or worse.
 If a significant part of one of your solutions is due to someone else, or something you've read, then you must acknowledge your source.
 Failure to do so is a serious academic violation.
+This includes the use of artificial intelligence tools or other software.
 Of course, even after you acknowledge your source you must still understand your solution and write it in your own words.
 Copying a solution from the web, a book, or classmate will result in failure even if you acknowledge your source, unless you put it in quotation marks and say something like, "Here is Amy's solution, but I don't understand it enough to absorb it and write it in my own words."
 However, this won't get you much - if any - credit.